Evaluator Guide · Phase-Aware Reading Order

 - cross-domain output: product, AI architecture, security, theory

-- public proof structure (hashes, timestamps, version control, blockchain attestation)
+- public evidence/provenance structure (hashes, timestamps, version control, blockchain attestation)

 If you find a true comparison, name it specifically.